IAmJonoBo/Hephaestus/docs/lifecycle.md

   or internal indices; consider enabling the publishing workflow in `.github/workflows` when the first release candidate is ready.
-- **Cleanup Script**: `./cleanup-macos-cruft.sh --deep-clean` keeps artefacts out of release archives and ensures reproducible builds.
+- **Cleanup Script**: `./cleanup-macos-cruft.sh --deep-clean` keeps artefacts out of release archives and ensures reproducible builds, and the automation hooks ensure those commands run automatically during CI, releases, and pre-commit flows.

 ### 8. Operations